briandrum/codes.forchagrin.com/_chapters/chapter-763-customer-service-standards-for-cable-television-systems.md

     television service, equipment malfunctions, billings or any other matter, which remains unsolved for 30 days after it has been brought to the cable operator's attention, may file a complaint, in writing, with the Complaint Officer.
-Upon the filing of such a complaint, said Complaint Offficer shall notify the cable operator and make an investigation to determine whether or not there is a probable cause to credit the allegations.
+Upon the filing of such a complaint, said Complaint Officer shall notify the cable operator and make an investigation to determine whether or not there is a probable cause to credit the allegations.
 If the Complaint Officer determines after such investigation that there is probable cause to